-- Staff backfilling agreements with other LGAs to support this strategy; - Multi-skilling of staff to undertake other council staff duties in their absence; - Identification of which Council internal roles can be reduced or postponed; and; - Support requirements for staff who are involved in a recovery operation.
+- Staff backfilling agreements with other LGAs to support this strategy; - Multi-skilling of staff to undertake other council staff duties in their absence; - Identification of which Council internal roles can be reduced or postponed; - Additional employment of a dedicated Recovery Officer and; - Support requirements for staff who are involved in a recovery operation.

-The City of Ballarat has arrangements in place via the Business Continuity Plan, Crisis Management Plan and MySafety Policies so key recovery staff can be moved off-line from their substantive duties to meet the recovery coordination requirements of an emergency recovery operation.
+The City of Ballarat has arrangements in place via the Business Continuity Plan, Crisis Management Plan and Mysafety Policies so key recovery staff can be moved off-line from their substantive duties to meet the recovery coordination requirements of an emergency recovery operation.
 Such arrangements include short and long-term strategies.
-The welfare of recovery workers has also been taken into account within those arrangements.
+The welfare of recovery workers has also been considered within those arrangements.